-When calculating amounts of trans fat in a product, remember that food producers are allowed to label their food as containing 0 grams (g) of trans fats if the product contains less than 0.5 g.
+When calculating amounts of trans fat in a product, remember that food producers can label their food as containing 0 grams (g) of trans fats if the product contains less than 0.5 g.

-Understanding both quantity and type of carbohydrates is important in the management of diabetes.
+Understanding both quantity and type of carbohydrates is important in managing diabetes.
 Balancing insulin levels in the body with carbohydrate intake is key to managing blood glucose levels.

 Education and preparation are key to making the most healthful choices when eating out, or when choosing junk food.

 Many restaurants, particularly large chain restaurants, publish the nutrition content of their food online.

 It is a good idea to look at these websites prior to eating out, or to request nutritional information at the restaurant.